microbiomedata/metaMS/README.md

 ```
 ## MetaMS Docker Container

-A docker image containing the MetaMS command line as the entry point
+You will need docker and docker compose:

-If you don't have docker installed, the easiest way is to [install docker for desktop](https://hub.docker.com/?overlay=onboarding)
+If you don't have it installed, the easiest way is to [install docker for desktop](https://www.docker.com/products/docker-desktop/)

 - Pull from Docker Registry: